icheft/A-Cnake/README.md

 Go to your project directory by typing `cd snake`, then type in `make`.

 You should be able to run the game by typing `./A\ Cnake`.
+Or, you can follow the instructions shown on your terminal prompt.

 ### Windows
+:) No offense.
+But it should be easy :)

 ## Archive
 - [x] 1. win, lose, 平手, play again windows